 You are permitted to copy and redistribute The Campanile’s content in any medium or format, for any purpose.
 However, you must give appropriate credit to the creator of the content and The Campanile, provide a link to the license and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 If you remix, transform, or build upon the material, you may not distribute the modified material.
 Furthermore, you may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 For more information please visit the Creative Common’s Attribution-NoDerivatives 4.0 International license

 If The Campanile has made an error, please send corrections to firstname.lastname@example.org.
 Appropriate corrections will be made and noted in the following issue.

-The ideas and views presented in the editorial section represent over 50 percent of The Campanile staff and do not necessarily represent the views of any particular staff member.
+The ideas and views presented in the editorial section represent a majority of The Campanile staff, but do not necessarily represent the views of any particular staff member.